cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 > Note that when `CMAKE_BUILD_TYPE=Debug`, the libraries and executables **OUTPUT_NAME** will have a suffix `d` added to them.

-The created package have the following structure:
+The created package has the following structure:

 ```
 <install_path>
 ├── bin
 │   └── myexecutable
 ├── include
 │   ├── mylib_header.h
 └── lib
     ├── cmake
     │   └── mylib-shared
     │       ├── mylib-shared.cmake
     │       ├── mylib-sharedConfig.cmake
     │       ├── mylib-sharedConfigVersion.cmake
     │       ├── myexecutable.cmake
     └── libmylib-shared.so
 ```

 ### Using the package in different project

-Now the package can be used in other projects.
+After installation, the package can be used in other projects.

 Add the following lines to the `CMakeLists.txt` file: